HydraWiki/SpriteSheet/README.md

 	require_once("$IP/extensions/SpriteSheet/SpriteSheet.php");

-Enter the following command into your console:
+Enter the following command into your console or terminal on the server to update the database:

 	php maintenance/update.php